ryan-chien/payoff/README.md

 2  1413.88  1079.329202     0.0     0.0     0.0     0.0     0.0    0.000000  0.0  0.0  0.0  0.0
 3     0.00     0.000000     0.0     0.0     0.0     0.0     0.0    0.000000  0.0  0.0  0.0  0.0
 ```
-Note: the x-axis represents the time period (month), and the y-axis represents the loan index.
+Note: the matrix columns represents the time period (month), and the rows represents the loan index.
 Each cell-value represents the optimal payment amount.